AWSAutoScalingCreateAutoScalingGroupType

 var targetGroupARNs: [String]? { get set }

-A policy or a list of policies that are used to select the instance to terminate.
+• A policy or a list of policies that are used to select the instance to terminate.
 These policies are executed in the order that you list them.
-For more information, see Controlling which Auto Scaling instances terminate during scale in in the Amazon EC2 Auto Scaling User Guide.
+For more information, see Work with Amazon EC2 Auto Scaling termination policies in the Amazon EC2 Auto Scaling User Guide.

 Declaration